Optimize Warehouse Value Added Services with Python

 Our example with 3 jobs using 3 machines — (Image by Author)

-For each of our jobs, we have defined the execution time (min) and processing order of machines in the table above.
+For each job, we have defined the execution time (min) and the processing order of the machines in the table above.

 For instance, Job 2 (Handbag) is starting with Anti-theft Tags placement using Machine 1 (6 min) followed by Labels Sewing using Machine 2 (4 min), to finally end with Kitting and Packing using Machine 3 (3 min).

-Objective: minimize the makespan, i.e the total time for completion of all jobs
+Objective: minimise the makespan, i.e., the total time for completion of all jobs

 i.
 The Naive Solution: 1 job cycle at a time